Fire HD: Software

 The 2012 models use software that introduced user profiles for sharing among family members and the ability to place absolute limits on total usage or usage of individual features, called FreeTime, and tracks the user's reading speed to predict when the user will finish a chapter or book.
 The OS is based on a version of Android 4.0.3 "Ice Cream Sandwich".
 This does not allow use of Google Play, limiting the number of apps accessible for the Fire HD.
 Fire HD software updates can be received OTA or from the support websites.

 The Fire HD 7" second generation used Fire OS 3.
 Note that although this version is called the Fire HD 7", it is not the successor to the original Fire HD.
 This model is the successor to the Fire second generation.
 The Fire HD models second generation were updated to FireOS 4.1.1, based on Android 4.4.4, in Q3 2014.

 The Fire HD 6" and 7" third generation uses Fire OS 4 "Sangria", which features profiles so each user on the tablet can have their own settings and apps.

 The Fire HD 8 and 10 fifth generation uses Fire OS 5 "Bellini" and was released in late 2015.
 In September 2016, Amazon released virtual assistant Alexa for the sixth generation Fire tablets.

 The 2018 model of the Fire HD 8 has Fire OS 6 preinstalled, which is based on Android 7.1 "Nougat".
 It also includes Alexa Hands-Free and the new "Show Mode", in which the tablet acts like an Amazon Echo Show.

 The 2019 model of the Fire HD 10 (and the 2020 model of Fire HD 8) has Fire OS 7 preinstalled, which is based on Android 9 "Pie".

 The 2021 model of the Fire HD 10 / Fire HD 10 Plus introduced 64-bit app support (arm64-v8a Android ABI) for the first time in the Fire HD series.

 Models

-Overview on generations and models for all Fire tablet devices:
+Overview on generations and models for all Fire (including Amazon Fire) tablet devices:

+Discontinued Fire HD tablet devices

+Devices that no longer receive updates to FireOS or do not receive FireOS feature updates.

-Detailed specifications for all Fire HD tagged tablet devices:
+Current Fire HD tablet devices

+Devices that run currently supported FireOS versions.